Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Certified Unlearning Guaranatee for PNSGD

 \textit{Sketch of proof. }First note that the PNSGD update leads to a $(1-\eta m)$-CNI process when $\eta \leq 1/L$ for any mini-batch sequence.
 Recall that $y_k^j$ is the unlearning process at epoch $k$ at iteration $j$, starting from $y_0^0=x_T^0 = \mathcal{M}(\mathcal{D})$.
 Consider the ``adjacent'' process $y_k^{j,\prime}$ starting from $y_0^{0,\prime}=x_T^{0,\prime} = \mathcal{M}(\mathcal{D}^\prime)$ but still fine-tune on $\mathcal{D}^\prime$ so that $y_k^j,y_k^{j,\prime}$ only differ in their initialization.
 Now, consider three distributions: $\nu_{\mathcal{D}|\mathcal{B}},\nu_{T|\mathcal{B}}^0,\rho_{K|\mathcal{B}}^0$ are the stationary distribution for the learning processes, learning process at epoch $T$ and unlearning process at epoch $K$ respectively.
 Similarly, consider the ``adjacent'' processes that learn on $\mathcal{D}^\prime$ and still unlearn on $\mathcal{D}^\prime$ (see Figure~\ref{fig:general_idea} for the illustration).
 Denote distributions $\nu_{\mathcal{D}^\prime|\mathcal{B}},\nu_{T|\mathcal{B}}^{0,\prime},\rho_{K|\mathcal{B}}^{0,\prime}$ for these processes similarly.
 Note that our goal is to bound $d_\alpha(\rho_{K|\mathcal{B}}^0,\nu_{T|\mathcal{B}}^{0,\prime})$ for the RU guarantee.
 By weak triangle inequality~\cite{mironov2017renyi}, we can upper bound it in terms of $d_{2\alpha}(\rho_{K|\mathcal{B}}^0,\nu_{\mathcal{D}^\prime|\mathcal{B}})$ and $d_{2\alpha}(\nu_{\mathcal{D}^\prime|\mathcal{B}},\nu_{T|\mathcal{B}}^{0,\prime})$, which are the $\varepsilon_2$ and $\varepsilon_1$ terms in Theorem~\ref{thm:SGLD_unlearning_1} respectively.
 For $d_\alpha(\nu_{\mathcal{D}^\prime|\mathcal{B}},\nu_{T|\mathcal{B}}^{0,\prime})$, we leverage the naive $2R$ bound for the $W_\infty$ distance between $\nu_{\mathcal{D}^\prime|\mathcal{B}},\nu_{0|\mathcal{B}}^{0,\prime}$ and applying Lemma~\ref{lma:SGLD_unlearning_metric} leads to the desired result.
 For $d_\alpha(\rho_{K|\mathcal{B}}^0,\nu_{\mathcal{D}^\prime|\mathcal{B}})$, by triangle inequality of $W_\infty$ and Lemma~\ref{thm:W_infty_bound},~\ref{lma:W_infty_bound_unlearning} one can show that the $W_\infty$ between $\rho_{0|\mathcal{B}}^0,\nu_{\mathcal{D}^\prime|\mathcal{B}}$ is bounded by $Z_\mathcal{B}$ in Theorem~\ref{thm:SGLD_unlearning_1}.
 Further applying Lemma~\ref{lma:SGLD_unlearning_metric} again completes the proof.

 \begin{remark} Our proof only relies on the bounded gradient difference $\|\nabla f(x;\mathbf{d})-\nabla f(x;\mathbf{d}^\prime)\|\leq 2M$ $\forall x\in \mathbb{R}^d$ and $\forall \mathbf{d},\mathbf{d}^\prime \in \mathcal{X}$ hence $M$-Lipchitz assumption can be replaced.
-In practice, we can leverage the gradient clipping along with a $\ell_2$ regularization for the convex objective function. \end{remark}
+In practice, we can leverage the gradient clipping along with a $\ell_2$ regularization for the convex objective function~\cite{ye2022differentially}. \end{remark}

-\textbf{The convergent case. }In practice, one often requires the training epoch $T$ to be sufficiently large so that the model is ``well-trained'', where a similar assumption is made in the prior unlearning literature~\citep{guo2020certified,sekhari2021remember}.
+\textbf{The convergent case. }In practice, one often requires the model to be ``well-trained'', where a similar assumption is made in the prior unlearning literature~\cite{guo2020certified,sekhari2021remember}.
 Under this assumption, we can further simplify Theorem~\ref{thm:SGLD_unlearning_1} into the following corollary.

 \begin{corollary} Under the same setting as of Theorem~\ref{thm:SGLD_unlearning_1}.
 When we additionally assume $T$ is sufficiently large so that $y_0^0=M(\mathcal{D})\sim \nu_{\mathcal{D}|\mathcal{B}}$.
 Then for any $\alpha>1$ and $\eta\leq \frac{1}{L}$, the output of the $K^{th}$ unlearning iteration satisfies $(\alpha,\varepsilon)$-RU with $c=1-\eta m$, where